j0eyv/AVD-Uptime-Threshold/README.md

 # AVD Uptime Threshold

 This PowerShell script automates the maintenance cycle for Azure Virtual Desktop (AVD) session host virtual machines (VMs) in a specified host pool.
 It is designed to ensure session hosts are regularly rebooted after exceeding a defined uptime threshold, helping to maintain performance and stability.
+In 24x7 environments, session hosts may continue running longer than intended due to users being load balanced across them, leading to extended uptimes.

 ## Features